Praveen-BE/DevTinderUI/README.md

 - Logout Feature

-Link For Commit [ Build Logout - Link🔗](https://github.com/Praveen-BE/DevTinderUI/commit/) if you want Checkout😊
+Link For Commit [ Build Logout - Link🔗](https://github.com/Praveen-BE/DevTinderUI/commit/142adeb) if you want Checkout😊

+- Get the Feed Data and add that in the store
+- Build the User Card on the Feed
+- Gender Drop Down
+- Text Area about

+Link For Commit [ Edit profile and Feed Page Initialize - Link🔗](https://github.com/Praveen-BE/DevTinderUI/commit/) if you want Checkout😊

 </details>